-- 21. Despite the Court's TRO and PI, Defendants continued to attempt to displace USCIS's statutory initial jurisdiction over UAC asylum claims with determinations by the immigration courts. - 22.
+21. Faced with the Court's TRO and PI, Defendants continued to attempt to displace USCIS's statutory initial jurisdiction over UAC asylum claims with determinations by the immigration courts.
 On information and belief, Defendant ICE has a policy or practice of advocating for immigration judges to conclude, contrary to the 2013 policy and despite the TRO and the PI, that applicants who have turned 18 or reunited with a parent before applying for asylum are not within USCIS's jurisdiction.
-In so doing, ICE furthers USCIS's unlawful abdication of jurisdiction over those cases. - 23.
-In making these significant and harmful policy changes that undermine the purpose of and are inconsistent with the TVPRA, without providing notice or opportunity to comment, and by announcing their intent to apply the new policy retroactively, Defendants have violated the TVPRA itself, the Administrative Procedures Act ("APA"), and the constitutional due process rights of children who seek to access the statutory asylum system in the United States. - 24.
-Plaintiffs seek the Court's intervention so that they and others similarly situated may exercise their right to seek asylum before USCIS and maintain their statutory exemption from the general one-year filing deadline.
-Defendants' actions have caused and, unless fully enjoined, will continue to cause serious and irreparable harm to Plaintiffs and to the proposed class.
-Plaintiffs therefore seek declaratory and injunctive relief from this Court to end these violations and harms.
+In so doing, ICE furthers USCIS's unlawful abdication of jurisdiction over those cases.